baofengs/vuepress-plugin-new/README.md

 > This plugin requires VuePress >= **1.0.0**.

-A vuepress command-line tool to create markdown file just like `hexo new 'hello world'`
+A vuepress command-line plugin to create markdown file just like `hexo new 'hello world'`

 [中文说明](./zh/README.md)